A robust and composable device-independent protocol for oblivious transfer using (fully) untrusted quantum devices in the bounded storage model: Device-independent oblivious transfer

 \end{lemma}

 \begin{proof}

 \suppress{ Since $S_0,S_1$ and $D$ are classical, we can write

 Since the distribution of inputs remains same when we replace $\alice^*$ with \textsc{Sim}, we get } In both Protocol $\mathcal{Q}$ and the simulated protocol, the initial starting state is the same.
-Since there is no communication from $\bob$ to $\alice^*$ in protocol $\mathcal{Q}$, from Table \ref{XX:algo:alice_sim}, we see that $\Sim$ does exactly the same operations as $\alice^*$ on the starting state $\eta^*$ to give $\tau$.
+Since $\bob$ is honest and $\Sim$ has complete knowledge of the circuit of $\alice^*$ (and the devices), $\Sim$ can generate $B_{test}$ on its own. $\Sim$ then checks the test condition to generate $A_\perp=O_A$.
+Thus, the simulator can perform the test phase checks on its own (without any communication from $\bob$).
+Other than the test phase, since there is no communication from $\bob$ to $\alice^*$ in protocol $\mathcal{Q}$ from Table \ref{algo:alice_sim}, we see that $\Sim$ does the same operations as $\alice^*$ on the starting state $\eta^*$ to give $\tau$.
 Thus,

 Since \textsc{Sim} does not know $D$, it generates $\forall (\widehat{a}o_As_0s_1)$: